theohbrothers/PSRepositoryReleaseManager/README.md

 ## Best practices

 - Use only tag refs of `PSRepositoryReleaseManager` in your main project.
-- Ensure your main project's CI file(s) is configured to use the CI templates of `PSRepositoryReleaseManager` and that the commit used matches that of `PSRepositoryReleaseManager` used in your main project.
+- Ensure your main project's CI file(s) is configured to use the CI templates of `PSRepositoryReleaseManager` and that the ref used matches that of `PSRepositoryReleaseManager` used in your main project.